utkarshsingh99/utkarshsingh99.github.io/_posts/2018-02-24-Selecting-the-Right-Theme.md

 have made the div too short for the content.
 I'm thinking of putting this to vote.
 Before that, let me preview both of these.
+Okay, I've put it to vote.
+I have decided now, I'm going with 'Hacker'

+Now, lets explore the md file commands for better presentation in posts.